Westbrook Free Lectureship

 Dr. Richard B. Westbrook, Trustee of the Institute from 1884 until his death in 1899, established the Westbrook Free Lectureship as a means to encourage open discourse on scientific subjects, especially "disputed questions in science and the theories of Evolution."
 Since 1912 when the series began, Westbrook lecturers have included some of the most distinguished scientists and scholars of the past 100 years, among them John Dewey, George Gaylord Simpson, and Margaret Mead.

-Past Westbrook Lectures
+Past Westbrook Lectures (Partial List)

 2013 - "Sustainable Seas: Vision and Reality"